0

 spinner

-This right here is the key to any man’s heart (or lady, for that matter).
-The ribeye comes from the rib area of the animal…go figure.
-Once the bones are removed from the rib, you’re left with a boneless ribeye, which can either be cut into individually steaks, or left in the larger format as a Boneless Ribeye Roast.
+The dry aged Ribeye Steak is the key to any man’s heart (or lady, for that matter).
+The Ribeye comes from the rib area of the animal…go figure.
+Once the bones are removed from the rib, you’re left with a boneless Ribeye, which can either be cut into individually steaks, or left in the larger format as a boneless Ribeye Roast.

-Because the rib is directly next to the loin, one end of the ribeye will look similar in shape to the New York Steak, and as you move further towards the chuck, you’ll have more of the ribcap, or spinalis dorsi, muscle appear.
+Because the rib is directly next to the loin, one end of the Ribeye Steak will look similar in shape to the New York steak, and as you move further towards the chuck, you’ll have more of the ribcap, or spinalis dorsi, muscle appear.

 What gives the Ribeye its dramatic flavor, in addition to the dry aging, is the amount of fat and marbling; this is what sets it apart from the New York.

-Of the “Top 3” cuts of beef; Filet Mignon, New York, and Ribeye, the Ribeye will rank number 1 in flavor, and number 3 in tenderness.
+Of the “Top 3” cuts of beef (Filet Mignon, New York, and Ribeye), the Ribeye Steak will rank number one in flavor, and number three in tenderness.
 Keep in mind, however, what it’s up against in the tender department; those two are hard to beat.
-Some die hard USDA Prime fans find the Filet Mignon too tender, in fact.
-In addition to the inherent flavor that Ribeyes have, when combined with the punch that Dry Aged beef packs, there is simply nothing more flavorful.
-For true beef lovers, a USDA Prime dry aged Ribeye is the pinnacle of perfection.
+Some die-hard USDA Prime fans find the Filet Mignon too tender, in fact.
+In addition to the inherent flavor that Ribeyes have, when combined with the punch that dry aged beef packs, there is simply nothing more flavorful.
+For true beef lovers, a USDA Prime dry aged Ribeye Steak is the pinnacle of perfection.